 Staffing: Section IV.
-Race/Ethnicity of Filled Persons
+Race/ethnicity of filled persons

 This form captures the race/ethnicity of the number of filled persons.
-7 It also captures additional data about FTEs in specific positions.
-This section should not include any information on COVID-19-related staffing; please report COVID-19 staffing in Staffing: Section VI.
-COVID-19.
+6 It also captures additional data about FTEs in specific positions.
+This section should include COVID-19-related staffing.

 Race/ethnicity